-In the eight ECCB member countries, a credit bureau will be set up by law, with technical help from the International Development Bank Compete Caribbean Partnership Facility (Compete Caribbean).
+In the eight members of the Eastern Caribbean Currency Union (ECCU) – the countries that use the EC Dollar – a credit bureau will be set up by law, with technical help from the International Development Bank Compete Caribbean Partnership Facility (Compete Caribbean).

-The credit bureau, ECCU Creditinfo Ltd, has been licensed under the Credit Reporting Act which has been passed in ECCU member countries.
+The credit bureau, ECCU Creditinfo Ltd, has been licenced under the Credit Reporting Act which has been passed in ECCU member countries.
 It is regulated by the Eastern Caribbean Central Bank.

 The credit bureau aims to improve access to financing for micro, small and medium-sized enterprises which make up the lifeblood of Eastern Caribbean economies.

 Through Creditinfo, information is collected and shared on how individuals and businesses manage their credit from lending institutions so lenders can determine their credit worthiness quickly, safely and securely.

 The credit bureau gathers information on your borrowing behaviour from various credit providers including: